-Read 'Meet the Turtles' fact sheets and then use the following group of words to fill in the identification blanks of our three turtles.
+Read 'Meet the turtles' fact sheets and then use the following group of words to fill in the identification blanks of our three turtles.

-draw their head Murray River short barbels eye pest species short-necked helmet plastron tail jaw and neck red stripe yellow
+draw their head eye helmet jaw and neck Murray River pest species plastron red stripe short barbels short-necked tail yellow

-The Manning River Helmeted

-Turtle has a yellow stripe along the

-\\\\\\ line as well as

-on the sides and tail.
-There are two

-\\\\\\ that look like whiskers

-on the lower jaw.
-The top of the head has

-a cap or \\\\\\ of hard skin.
-The

-\\\\\ of males is longer than females.
+The Manning River helmeted turtle has a yellow stripe along the line as well as on the sides and tail.
+There are two that look like whiskers on the lower jaw.
+The top of the head has a cap or of hard skin.
+The of males is longer than females.

-The Hunter River Turtle is a

-\\\\\\turtle with a bright yellow-green \\\\\.
+The Hunter River turtle is a turtle with a bright yellowgreen .
 It has a single cream or yellow streak along the side of its head and neck.
-The \\\\\\ (bottom part of the shell) is a cream or pale yellow colour.

-The Hunter River Turtle is related to the \\\\\ Turtle.
+The (bottom part of the shell) is a cream or pale yellow colour.
+The Hunter River Turtle is related to the Turtle.

-The Red-eared Slider Turtle is a
+The red-eared slider turtle is a

-\\\\\ from North America.
+from North America.

-They have a broad \\\\\\ behind their eyes and narrow \\\\\ stripes on their head, neck and limbs.
-Redeared Slider Turtles have the ability to \\\\\ straight back under the shell, rather than folding it to one side.
+They have a broad behind

+their eyes and narrow

+stripes on their head, neck and limbs.

+Red-eared slider turtles have the ability to

+straight back under

+the shell, rather than folding it to one side.